Hasnain-CC/Armstrong-Detector/README.md

-# Armstrong Detector
+# Eagle Eye

-This is the frontend of the Armstrong Detector project written in React.js.
+This is the frontend of the Eagle Eye project written in React.js.

 ## Live Version